SFULibrary/islandora_doi_framework/README.md

 ## To do

 * Complete the Drush script used to assign batches of DOIs.
 * Figure out best trigger and workflow for updating metadata.
-This should probably not happen every time the source datastream is modified.
+This should probably not happen every time the source datastream is modified, although that is one option.
 Maybe a second button under the "DOI" tab for updating metadata?
 Could also have an associated drush commnand.

 ## License